-Keep Your Startup Out Of The Sand
+Keeping Your Business Startups Out Of The Sand Pits

 Business Types:

-There are three general business types:
+In general, there are three business types:

 - Service – Where the company provides an action or a service.